Support is here.

 - Pema Chödrön

+My approach to therapy is both collaborative and holistic, centering around values of embodied presence, empathy, connection and deep listening.
 I’m not here to change you or fix you.
 In fact, I don’t think you are “broken” or that there's anything "wrong" with you.
-I’m here to create a non-judgmental, accepting space for you to connect more compassionately with yourself.
+I’m here to create a nonjudgmental, accepting space for you to connect more compassionately with yourself.

-I’m trauma-sensitive, social justice-informed, and view therapy through an intersectional lens (mind, body, environment, culture).
-During our time together, we’ll likely look at the environmental factors (interpersonal, economic, oppression, etc.) that create, and contribute to, individual/collective stress and trauma.
+I’m trauma-informed, social justice-oriented, and view therapy through an intersectional lens (bodymind, environment, culture, etc.).
+During our time together, we’ll likely look at the environmental factors (interpersonal, economic, systemic oppression, etc.) that create, and contribute to, individual/collective stress and trauma.